databrickslabs/ucx/README.md

 For Azure it checks if there are any interactive cluster or sql warehouse which has service principals configured to access storage.
 It maps the storage account to the external location created and grants CREATE_EXTERNAL_TABLE, CREATE_EXTERNAL_VOLUME and READ_FILES permission on the location to all the user who have access to the interactive cluster or sql warehouse
 For AWS, it checks any instance profiles mapped to the interactive cluster or sql warehouse.
-It checks the mapping of instance profiles to the storage account and grants CREATE_EXTERNAL_TABLE, CREATE_EXTERNAL_VOLUME and READ_FILES permission on the location to all the user who have access to the interactive cluster or sql warehouse
+It checks the mapping of instance profiles to the bucket.
+It then maps the bucket to the external locations created and grants CREATE_EXTERNAL_TABLE, CREATE_EXTERNAL_VOLUME and READ_FILES permission on the location to all the user who have access to the interactive cluster or sql warehouse

 Once you're done with this command, proceed to the [`create-table-mapping` command](#create-table-mapping-command).